codeChutney/codeChutney.github.io/_posts/ai/2020-09-11-no-non-sense-ml-quickstart.md

 ---
 title: No non-sense ML quickstart
+parent: AI
+permalink: /tutorial/ai/quickstart
 ---

+# No non-sense ML quickstart

-It is important to get started quickly, get your hands dirty...when you want to learn something especially code/technologies/frameworks.
+It is important to get started quickly, get your hands dirty...when you want to learn something, especially code/technologies/frameworks.

 So, here is a no non-sense quickstart for ML using Python, VS Code(IDE), Anaconda(Distro).
 Lets also use Jupyter Notebooks which also comes with the Python extension for VS Code.